Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Malignant mixed tumors

-The classification of malignant mixed tumors, includes three distinct clinicopathologic entities: carcinoma ex pleomorphic adenoma, carcinosarcoma, and metastasizing mixed tumor.
-Carcinoma ex pleomorphic adenoma constitutes the vast majority of cases, whereas carcinosarcoma, a true malignant mixed tumor, and metastasizing mixed tumor are extremely rare.[
+The classification of malignant mixed tumors includes three distinct clinicopathological entities: carcinoma ex pleomorphic adenoma, carcinosarcoma, and metastasizing mixed tumor.
+Carcinoma ex pleomorphic adenoma accounts for most cases, whereas carcinosarcoma, a true malignant mixed tumor, and metastasizing mixed tumor are extremely rare.[

 Carcinoma ex pleomorphic adenoma

-Carcinoma ex pleomorphic adenoma, also known as carcinoma ex mixed tumor, is a carcinoma that shows histologic evidence of arising from or in a benign pleomorphic adenoma.[
+Carcinoma ex pleomorphic adenoma, also known as carcinoma ex mixed tumor, shows histological evidence of arising from or in a benign pleomorphic adenoma.[

 The most common clinical presentation is a painless mass.[